08 Sep Bulletproof Your Shoulders

 Shoulder Around The World

-Bulletproof your Shoulders with Strength
+Bulletproof your Shoulders Part 5: Strength

 Kettlebell Overhead Carry